How to get more clients

 Step 6: Be consistent

-Whatever you have included in your plan, make sure you stick to it religiously.
+Whatever you’ve included in your plan, make sure you stick to it religiously.
 If you find that you’re battling to keep consistent, work out what’s stopping you.
 Maybe you’re trying to do too much, in which case you need to rethink your plan and make it more manageable.
-It’s better to put a single post on Facebook every day than to try sharing posts across a host of platforms inconsistently.
+It’s better to put a single post on Facebook or Instagram every day than to try sharing posts across a host of platforms inconsistently.

 The reason consistency is so important is because it creates ongoing awareness of the thing you’re promoting.
 When people see the same thing frequently, it sticks in their minds and the chances of them contacting you when they need that service is much higher because they start associating you with that product or service long-term.